funvill/funvill.github.io/_posts/2017-02-20-woodworking-in-vancouver.md

 ## Inspiration

 There is a huge amount of online woodworking resources, way too many to list.
 This is a list of some of my favorite online resources.
-When I am looking for a new woodworking project I tend to search thought [Instructables woodworking](https://www.instructables.com/howto/woodworking/) how-to guides, [<i class="fa fa-instagram" aria-hidden="true"></i> Instagram #woodworking](https://www.instagram.com/explore/tags/woodworking/) for beautiful finished projects, and [Open Desk](https://www.opendesk.cc/) for woodworking plans.
+When I am looking for a new woodworking project I tend to search thought [Instructables woodworking](https://www.instructables.com/howto/woodworking/) how-to guides, [<i class="fab fa-instagram" aria-hidden="true"></i> Instagram #woodworking](https://www.instagram.com/explore/tags/woodworking/) for beautiful finished projects, and [Open Desk](https://www.opendesk.cc/) for woodworking plans.

 ## Schools